minagawah/face-detection-sample/README.md

 (compared to
 [the mess I made](https://github.com/minagawah/react-proppy-deckgl-sample) from last year for which I used proppy,
-notice how clean the codes have become.
+notice how clean the codes have become)
 I am so glad that I was born into this age....